 The asset/liability chart places into perspective the aforementioned investment and liability performance losses of this past year.
+The ratio of assets to liabilities (funded ratio) remains quite high and exceeded 100% last year.

 The cash flows chart presents an emerging trend that will have investment implications.
 It is a trend being faced by many public retirement systems, with the aging of our baby boomer generation.
 Payments to retirees are on the increase, while cash into the fund, from employer and employee contributions is stable or declining.
 Another significant contributing factor is the increasing ratio of retirees to actives, which is due to the stabilization of the active workforce.
 This is anticipated and essentially explains the need to build up assets in the System.